adil-hussain-84/android-library-publishing-experiments/library1/README.md

-# Demonstration of a library which has a single publication variant
+# Demonstration of an Android library which has a single publication variant

 This Android library module demonstrates how to define a library which has a single publication variant.